-- To enhance the quality and standard of services in the government-run institutions meant for the juvenile, ensure mainstreaming of children into the community
+- To enhance the standard of the Govt. institutions meant for the juvenile and mainstreaming of the children into the community.

-- Build knowledge and capacities of government personnel engaged in the JJ systems like CWC /JJB members, Police and SJPU members
+- To enhance the capacity of the personnel engaged in the JJ systems like CWC/JJB members, Police, SJPU members etc.

-- To develop community based mechanism for protection of child rights, particularly on child protection
+- To develop community based mechanism for protection of the child rights with special focus to child protection issues.

 Through the review period, Bal Sakha operated Child Protection Centres and engaged with out-of-school children through these centres.
 Similarly village level community collectives were formed and inputs were shared with them to empower them to monitor the local status of child rights.
 In rural areas, adolescent groups played the role of vehicles of change that the organisation is seeking.
 110 adolescent girls received trainings and inputs on different Child Rights issues such as Child Marriage, Child Labour, Importance of Girls Child Education, Sexual Abuse, began sharing community data on potential child marriages, child labour with field personnel and began dialogue with parents in such cases.